r3dotstone/jaden.github.io/classprojects.md

 - odometry
 - quaternions
 - forward and inverse kinematics
-- the jacobian and joint/configuration space
+- the Jacobian and joint/configuration space
 - wrench and twist
 - proportional control
-- dijkstra's algorithm
+- Dijkstra's algorithm
 - computer vision and convolution
 - basic simultaneous localization and mapping